losaposta/ubuntuism/README.md

     	color:#fff;
     }</pre>

-	e.
 	Give the body a border, some nice rounded corners and a drop shadow:
 	 <pre>
 	body {
     	max-width:90.5em;